cs357/textbook/notes/python.md

 ### Mutable and Immutable Objects

 In Python, objects are divided into **mutable** and **immutable**.
-Mutable objects can be modified after they are first created, including lists, dictionaries, numpy arrays, etc. Immutable objects cannot be modified once they are created, including tuples, strings, floats, etc.
+Mutable objects can be modified after they are first created, including lists, dictionaries, NumPy arrays, etc. Immutable objects cannot be modified once they are created, including tuples, strings, floats, etc.

 For example,